Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 From £149 per session

-Develop the skills and confidence necessary for a lifetime of safe driving.
+Begin your driving adventure at Goodwood.
+Conquer missions and develop the skills and confidence necessary for a lifetime of safe driving.

 Young drivers under 17 can take the wheel for the first time at Goodwood Motor Circuit.
-Begin with the Young Driver Learner Experience and advance through three thrilling Missions in the Dynamic Training Zone.
+Begin with the Young Driver Learner Experience and advance through three thrilling missions in the Dynamic Training Zone.
 Track progress with a Young Driver Log Book.
 Finish the program with the Young Driver Graduation Experience on the iconic 2.4-mile circuit.
 Perfect for aspiring drivers to build skills and confidence!

 Please note there are 3 missions available in the Young Driver Learner Experience and each mission costs £149 (all 3 missions and the Graduation experience will cost £596 in total).
 These will run across 3 separate dates and will take place in the dynamic training zone (off-track).